chenglou/node-huxley/README.md

 Each task is an object. `name` and `url` are mandatory, `sleepFactor` (see below; it accelerates the replay) and `screenSize`.
 There are no other options =).

 Start Selenium (see "Installation" above), it doesn't matter where. `cd` to `examples/` then run `hux -r`.
-The default Selenium browser is Firefox, and it needs to be in your environment `PATH`.
-Assuming Selenium started correctly, you should now see a Firefox (the default) window.
+The default Selenium browser is Firefox, **see FAQ if you're having trouble/want to use another browser.** Assuming Selenium started correctly, you should now see a Firefox (the default) window.
 Now do the following:

 - Go back to the terminal, press `enter` to record the initial state of the browser screen.
 - Go to browser, click on the button once.